 Use a Laundry Service

-Many new moms are unprepared for the extra lads of laundry that come with caring for a newborn.
+Many new moms are unprepared for the extra loads of laundry that come with caring for a newborn.
 Who wouldn’t want to have an extra pair of hands around during this time to help with sorting, washing, and folding clothes?
 Professional laundry services aren’t cheap — Chicago’s Please Do My Laundry charges $1.86 per pound of laundry — but they are worth every penny you’ll pay to have your clothes picked up, washed, folded, and brought back to your home.

 Have it Delivered